The workhorse of the internet.

 Dedicated or shared are terms commonly used when discussing web hosting.
 You can host your website on a machine shared with many others, or on a machine dedicated to just you.1 It depends on your needs.

 Ask Leo!, for example, is on a dedicated server.
 It’s my most important site, and I want it to be as fast and available as my budget allows.
 Other sites, like Not All News Is Bad, 7 Takeaways, Heroic Stories, and more, all live on a different server together with even more websites.

 Shared also means something else.
 When a single server or service, regardless of how it’s hosted, makes resources available to others, those resources are said to be shared out or just shared.
 For example, I have an older computer in my basement that has 10 external hard disks connected, which it makes available or “shares” those disks on my local network for other computers to use.

 Don’t be confused by the terminology.
 There’s really no such thing as just a server.
 A server is just a computer with a particular job to do.

 There’s a resource being shared, either implied or explicit.
 A server is just a computer selected and optimized to perform a task in service to others.
 It’s that task that makes the difference.

 Want to exercise some servers?
 Subscribe to Confident Computing!
 Let my mail server send your mail server my newsletter, pointing you to the latest answers and tips on the Ask Leo! web server every week.

 Footnotes & References

-1: For completeness, very large websites and services may use multiple servers to spread the load.
-For example “outlook.com” appears as a single website, but it likely lives on dozens, if not hundreds, of dedicated physical servers.
+1: Very large websites and services may use multiple servers to spread the load.
+For example, “outlook.com” appears to be a single website, but it likely lives on dozens, if not hundreds, of dedicated physical servers.